Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## Use interpolation

-The "You clicked {{ count }} times" kind of gave it away, but you can use interpolation in your plurals, this is valid:
+The "You clicked {{ count }} times" kind of gave it away, but you can use interpolation in your ranges, this is valid:

 ```json
 {